dsccommunity/SqlServerDsc/README.md

 #### Requirements

-* Target machine must be running Windows Server 2008 R2.
+* Target machine must be running Windows Server 2008 R2 or later.
 * Target machine must be running SQL Server Database Engine 2012 or later.
 * Target machine must have access to the Active Directory module.